56kcloud/aviator-training/README.md

 # Aviator Training

-Welcome to Aviator Training, a small serverless AWS backend that allows pilots to reserve aircraft and developers to learn serverless.
+Welcome to Aviator Training, a small serverless AWS backend written in Go that allows pilots to reserve aircraft and developers to learn about serverless cloud architectures.

 ## Setup